Ibrahim-MohamedH/Udacity-Query-a-Digital-Music-Store-Database/README.md

-# Udacity-Query-a-Digital-Music-Store-Database
+# Udacity Query a Digital Music Store Database
-Project 1 of Udacity Data Analysis Advanced Nanodegree Program.
+Project #1 of Udacity Data Analysis Advanced Nanodegree Program.

 ## Overview
 We will be using Chinook Database to assist the Chinook team to understand the media in their store.